lowcoder-org/lowcoder/docs/self-hosting/aws-ami.md

 <figure><img src="../.gitbook/assets/aws-ami-7.png" alt=""><figcaption></figcaption></figure>

-Your new Openblocks instance should be available at **http://public\_ipv4\_address:3000**.&#x20;
+Your new Lowcoder instance should be available at **http://public\_ipv4\_address:3000**.&#x20;

 In the welcome page, click **Sign up** to get started.
-Openblocks will automatically create a workspace for you.
+Lowcoder will automatically create a workspace for you.
 Then you can start building your apps and invite members to your workspace.

 <figure><img src="../.gitbook/assets/aws-ami-8.png" alt=""><figcaption></figcaption></figure>